ppy/osu-wiki/news/2022-01-02-featured-artist-track-updates-winter-2022.md

 [![](https://assets.ppy.sh/artists/163/header.jpg)](https://osu.ppy.sh/beatmaps/artists/163)

-Speaking of rhythm game sound, **Reku Mochizuki** steps up to the plate with a quick **3** tracks with more hardcore leanings than any other artist on this list:
+Speaking of rhythm games, **Reku Mochizuki** steps up to the plate with a quick **3** tracks with more hardcore leanings than any other artist on this list:

 - **Reku Mochizuki - 7colors memories feat.
 Seyaka**
 - **Reku Mochizuki - Perfect ConfeCute**